-Our environment supports our community, economy, health and well-being - it's at the heart of everything we do.
+Our environment supports our community, economy, health and wellbeing - it's at the heart of everything we do.

-Our city takes action on climate change, working toward net zero emissions and building resilience in our community, infrastructure and natural spaces.
+Our city takes action on climate change, working toward net zero emissions and building resilience in our community, infrastructure and natural areas.